dmiller2000/strategic_clarity_platform/README.md

 ### Framework Advantages for This Domain
 - **Meaning Preservation:** Critical for workplace narratives where subtle language indicates power dynamics
 - **Interpretability Focus:** Essential for user trust in workplace guidance applications
-- **Robust Baseline Establishment:** Strong foundation for BERT enhancement in Module 24
+- **Robust Baseline Establishment:** Strong foundation for BERT enhancement.

 ## Business Impact and Applications